-None of our directors or officers adopted or terminated a Rule 10b5-1 trading arrangement or adopted or terminated a non-Rule 10b5-1 trading arrangement (as defined in Item 408(c) of Regulation S-K) during the three months ended June 30, 2024.
+No other officers or directors adopted a Rule 10b5-1 Trading Arrangement during the three months ended September 30, 2024.
+None of our directors or officers modified or terminated a Rule 10b5-1 Trading Arrangement or adopted, modified, or terminated a non-Rule 10b5-1 trading arrangement (as defined in Item 408(c) of Regulation S-K) during the three months ended September 30, 2024.